 The Staterooms Have A Whole New Look

 If there’s one thing missing from the rooms, it’s a pop of color.
-The various shades of white, tan and grey — right down to the wall decorations, which are more tapestry than painting — can feel a bit monotone.
+The shades of white, tan, and grey — right down to the wall decorations, which are more tapestry than painting — can feel a bit monotone.

 All in all, 30 new staterooms were added across several categories.
-Guests staying in suites have access to several exclusive areas, including their own sundeck and restaurant, as well as The Retreat Lounge (which now resides in the space formerly occupied by Michael’s Club).
+Guests staying in suites can access several exclusive areas, including their sundeck, restaurant, and The Retreat Lounge (which now resides in the formerly occupied by Michael’s Club).

 Fun Fact: 80% of the staterooms on Celebrity Summit offer ocean views.

-Although cruise lines are putting an increasing emphasis on specialty restaurants (all the better to fatten the bottom line, of course) it’s equally important that passengers feel there are both plentiful and quality complimentary options.
+Although cruise lines are increasingly emphasizing specialty restaurants (all the better to fatten the bottom line, of course), it’s equally important that passengers feel there are both plentiful and quality complimentary options.

-The dining room offers two options: traditional seatings (at 6 p.m. and 8:30 p.m.) or Select Dining, which, while offered on a limited basis, allows more flexibility.
-Interestingly, those opting for the Select Dining program are required to prepay their dining gratuities
+The dining room offers two options: traditional seating (at 6 p.m. and 8:30 p.m.) or Select Dining, which, while offered on a limited basis, allows more flexibility.
+Interestingly, those opting for the Select Dining program must prepay their dining gratuities.

 Looking for a grab-and-go meal while hanging out by the pool?
 They serve up decent burgers (including a veggie burger) and fries at the Pool Grill.

 Specialty restaurant-wise, the ship offers Tuscan Grill (a high-end Italian steakhouse), Sushi on 5 (which serves exactly what you’d expect) and Qsine, which puts an unexpected twist on some familiar favorites.
 This last restaurant is quirky enough that it’s probably not for picky eaters.
 But meals here are as Instagrammable as they are experimental.
 The coffee shop onboard is Cafe al Bacio, which serves gelatos, pastries, and different coffees.